Add N to (X)

 A Quiet Walk

-Agitation Free grew up out of the Berlin scene in the late '60s, giving members away to several bands who went on to become better-known, including Ash Ra Tempel and Tangerine Dream.
+Agitation Free grew out of the Berlin scene in the late '60s, giving members away to several bands who went on to become better-known, including Ash Ra Tempel and Tangerine Dream.
 Their debut, Malesch, was heavily influenced by their recent Near-Eastern trip, while the material on the following year's 2nd was pieced together on several trips to France.
-Above all, this is a jamming record; all the pieces are obviously either direct improvs, or worked up from them, with the first four tracks (presumably the whole of side one) merging into one continuous piece.
+Above all, this is a jamming record; all the pieces are obviously either direct improvs, or worked up from them, with the first four tracks (originally the whole of side one) merging into one continuous piece.

 See: Ash Ra Tempel | Tangerine Dream